FrostyX/infra-docs/fedorapackages.rst

 ======================
-There is a helper script that lives in the fedoracommunity git repository that automatically handles spinning up a new release, building it in mock, and scping it to lockbox.
+There is a helper script that lives in the fedoracommunity git repository that automatically handles spinning up a new release, building it in mock, and scping it to batcave.
 First, edit the version/release in the specfile and setup.py, then run:::

   ./release <version> <release>